 The good news?
-Finding more corporate sponsorship could be the ultimate way to finance your marketing initiatives, attract new donors, and make your dreams a reality.
+Finding more corporate sponsorship could be the ultimate way to finance your charity marketing initiatives, attract new donors, and make your dreams a reality.

 Companies are spending more cash on sponsorships every year – even in a struggling economy.
 Why?
 Because reputation is everything in this competitive world.
 Today’s customers want to do business with organisations that consistently show they care.
 That means that more brands are investing in corporate responsibility strategies that help them to showcase their unique values.